Germany and the Armenian genocide: Culpability

 Toleration of extreme violence against civilians was entrenched in military culture of Imperial Germany.
 Other Germans, including naval attaché Hans Humann, openly approved of the genocide on nationalist grounds, rather than military necessity.
 After one group of Armenians was deported from Smyrna, German commander Otto Liman von Sanders blocked additional deportations by threatening to use military force to obstruct them.

-German diplomats complained of an estimated 9.2 million marks in financial losses to German creditors as a result of the Armenian genocide, which could not be recouped as "abandoned" Armenian properties were confiscated by the Ottoman government.
+Ottoman forces often carried out massacres using German rifles and handguns, mainly supplied by Mauser."German officers who served in Turkish-Ottoman military staff actively helped carry out individual murders.
+The majority of the aggressors were armed with Mauser rifles or carbines, the officers with Mauser pistols."German diplomats complained of an estimated 9.2 million marks in financial losses to German creditors as a result of the Armenian genocide, which could not be recouped as "abandoned" Armenian properties were confiscated by the Ottoman government.
 In 1916, Germany received 100 million marks of compensation from the Ottoman government; after the war, this sum was confiscated by the Allies.
 Although there were occasional German diplomatic protests against the genocide, Ihrig suggests that such protests "were mainly meant to save face and to control the political, reputational, and diplomatic damage the genocide might cause".

 Ihrig suggests that the idea of German instigation may have been originally spread by the Young Turk government.
 Among German eyewitnesses, the most critical was the former interpreter Heinrich Vierbücher, who charged Germany with failing to break with the "Stambul assassins.
 [The German government] had joined the society of criminals, who had all the aces, and it had succumbed to their stronger will.
 Everything was subordinated to the pursuit of the phantom of victory".
 Armenian historian Vahakn Dadrian argued that German officials were "indirect accessories to crimes perpetuated by the [Turkish] Special Organization functionaries whose overall goal they endorsed, financed to some extent, and shepherded".
 According to historian Hilmar Kaiser, "German involvement in the Armenian Genocide covers a spectrum ranging from active resistance to complicity.
 A uniform German policy did not exist."